ConfederacyOfGaia/Gaia/dms-guide.md

 - Orcs are a civilized race, but very little is known about them in the former Zephyran Empire.
 - Unlike in other settings, orcs are not uncivilized brutes, but instead a race like any other on Enda.
 - Orcs have greenish-grey skin, dark hair (black, very dark green, rarely very dark red), dark eyes, are the same size as elves, and have the same lifespans as humans.
 They have small fangs protuding from the bottom of their mouths.
 Larger fangs are a sign of masculinity, and smaller fangs are a sign of femininity.
-- Orcs have a strong affinity for magic, though [their magic](#orcish-runic-magic) predates the arcane magic of the Great Dragons.
+- Orcs have a strong affinity for magic.
 - They might become available as a PC race.
   - ASIs: Con, Int, Other
   - Orcs are genetically compatible with humans, elves, and goliaths, and are dominant over elves.
 Orcish blood gives a natural affinity for magic and a distinctive appearance, and the orcs of the Bowl of Fire are predisposed to be friendly to those with orcish blood.